X-I-A/xia-tutorial-api-01-03/Readme.md

 ```

 You could control the load behavior of each field.
 We set `customer_detail.description` to true in order to prevent
 decompressing description field.
-If the value is null, the global lazy setting will be used.
+If the value is null, the global lazy setting = `false` will be used.
 ```
 &_lazy=false&_catalog={"po_number": null, "order_status": null, "customer_detail": {"id": null, "description": true}}
 ```